epitomecl/p5avatar-mapping/README.md

 User goes through the payment process.
 For instance he shopping the file ids 2, 22, 35, 56, 68, 77.
 Based on order of layer the avatar will be build after paying.
-Over the booking process selected files by this user will be marked now as owned by user.
+Over the basket process selected files by this user will be marked now as owned by user.
-These files are not selectable for an furter preview or booking process.
+These files are not selectable for an furter preview or basket process.
 GET gives an overview about pending processes.
 POST starts payment process.
 PUT confirm payment process.
-DELETE deleted the current booking data in case of abort by user.
+DELETE deleted the current basket data in case of abort by user.

 POST Input:
 ```